GambuzX/Bird-with-a-hat-WebGL/README.md

-# Project B CGRA :bird: :tophat:
+# Bird with a hat WebGL :bird: :tophat:
 WebGL scene of a mountain featuring an animated bird which can be controlled by the user and pick up branches.

 **The bird has a hat.**